Introduction

 compiled much of the original Internet material back in the early 90's.
 I have reviewed, edited, clarified, added, and tried to improve the overall content.

 We are constantly trying to make this site better, and your help is appreciated.
-Any expansions, rules, opinions, or suggestions are
+Any expansions, rules, opinions, or suggestions are welcome.

-Simply send me email at warp@redamedia.com
+Simply send me email at warp @ redamedia.com

 Jack Reda